XiaojingGeorgeZhang/OBCA/QuadcopterNavigation/README.md

 ### modifying the code

-1. To play with start points, change x0 in mainQuadcopter.jl and run the code by include("mainQuadcopter.jl")
+1. To play with start points, change xF (or x0) in mainQuadcopter.jl and run the code by include("mainQuadcopter.jl")

 2. If you change anything in one of the collision avoidance